LucasDelfino92/morrowindsharp/mw#.md

   - [X] 00 Core
   - [X] 01 Cloud Movement Shader

-> Note that the Cloud Movement shader can be slightly buggy at times, which is why it was placed as a separate option in case you want to reinstall the pack and play without it.
+> Note that the Cloud Movement shader can be slightly buggy at times, distorting clouds in a strange way and even causing distortion on the moons, which is why it was placed as a separate option in case you want to reinstall the pack and play without it.

 [**Pixel Shader Style Water for MGE XE**](https://www.nexusmods.com/morrowind/mods/50044)
 A modernized version of the pixel shader water from vanilla Morrowind, which aims to replicate the texture, transparency, and artistic feeling of the original mercurial water, without duplicating its low resolution.